Shippable/admiral/releaseNotes/master.md

       - if necessary

 ## Fixes
-  - **Fixes sorting by "Duration" in the grid view**: Clicking on the "Duration" column in grid view of any dashboard (subscription, project, job) will now sort the data with respect to duration.
+  - **Fixes sorting by "Duration" in the grid view**: Clicking on the "Duration" column in the grid view of any dashboard (subscription, project, job) will now sort the items by duration.

 ## Custom Nodes
   - **simple title**: brief description